scholz-lab/GlowTracker/docs/software/tracking_explanation.md

 <p align="justify">
     Then we compute the Euclidean distance (a.k.a.
-L2 norm) between the previous frame's CMS and the current frame's CMS for each region.
+L2 norm) between the previous frame's final CMS and the current frame's CMS for each region.
 Because of the high frame rate, the worm's movement between two consecutive frames is expected to be small.
 Therefore, we can assume that the region with the smallest distance is the worm.
 Please note that, using this approach, we are enable to track a worm even if there are multiple worms in the field of view.
 </p>

 <figure class="center-figure">